Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI Weather Prediction Model Against a High-Resolution NWP Model: Model climatology

 \section{Model climatology}

 We now assess the agreement between the model climatology and observations to understand any model biases.
-Quantile-Quantile (Q-Q) plots for the lead time 6-hour and 30-hour point-based forecasts and the observations are shown in Fig.~\ref{fig:q-q}.
-They show that the climatology of HRRR 1$\times$1 closely matches observed climatology of the ASOS observations, while GraphCast-GFS 1$\times$1 is substantially less likely to predict heavier precipitation.
-This may be partly due to the differences in grid resolution with the HRRR model producing forecasts that match more closely with station-based observations, while GraphCast-GFS produces forecasts that match more closely with a 0.25$^{\circ}$ grid.
-This is consistent with the issues with comparing gridded model precipitation forecasts against rain gauge observations highlighted by \citet{Tustison_2001}.
+Quantile--Quantile (Q--Q) plots for the six-hour and 30-hour lead-time point-based forecasts and the observations are shown in Fig.~\ref{fig:q-q}.
+They show that the climatology of HRRR 1$\times$1 closely matches the observed climatology from the ASOS observations, whereas GraphCast-GFS 1$\times$1 is substantially less likely to predict heavier precipitation.
+This may partly reflect differences in grid resolution, with the HRRR model producing forecasts that correspond more closely to station-based observations, while GraphCast-GFS produces forecasts that may be more representative of a 0.25$^{\circ}$ grid.
+This is consistent with the issues involved in comparing gridded model precipitation forecasts against rain gauge observations highlighted by \citet{Tustison_2001}.
+To explore the relationship between grid resolution and representativeness, we also take the neighbourhood mean of HRRR 7$\times$9.
+The mean of the HRRR 7$\times$9 neighbourhood shifts the distribution away from the diagonal line, but not nearly to the same extent as GraphCast-GFS 1$\times$1, suggesting that differences in the climatology of extremes may be driven more by the smoothness of GraphCast-GFS than by differences in grid resolution.